MBurchard/bit-log/README.md

 It has three properties.

 `colored: boolean`
-Specifies whether logs should be formatted with colors.
+Specifies whether logs should be formatted with colours.
 By default, this property is set to `false`.

 `pretty: boolean`
 Specifies whether objects to be output should be formatted nicely, i.e. with indents and breaks.